-\textbf{Unlearning tasks.} We utilize WMDP-Biology and WMDP-Cyber~\cite{li2024wmdp} to study unlearning hazardous knowledge in the Biology and Cyber domains.
+\textbf{Unlearning tasks.} We utilize WMDP-Biology and WMDP-Cyber~\citep{li2024wmdp} to study unlearning hazardous knowledge in the biology and cyber domains.
 Each task dataset consists of a forget-set $\mathcal{D}_f$ and a QA evaluation set.
-Following \citet{li2024wmdp}, we use Wikitext~\cite{merity2017pointer} as the retain-set $\mathcal{D}_r$.
-For evaluation, we report the accuracy of WMDP-Biology and WMDP-Cyber QA sets and MMLU~\cite{hendrycks2021measuring}.
+Following~\cite{li2024wmdp}, we use Wikitext~\citep{merity2017pointer} as the retain-set $\mathcal{D}_r$.
+For evaluation, we report the accuracy of WMDP-Biology and WMDP-Cyber QA sets and MMLU~\citep{hendrycks2021measuring}.
+Beyond hazardous knowledge in biology and cyber, we further conduct ablation studies using MUSE benchmark~\citep{shi2025muse}, which include two domains: Books (Harry Potter) and News (BBC News).
+MUSE experiments are deferred to the Appendix~\ref{appendix:muse}.
 An effective unlearned model is expected to exhibit low performance on forget-tasks while preserving high performance on retain-tasks.